josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 In particular, Vue and Svelte both have their own component styling story.
 They both have component-level scoping (Vue's is opt-in; Svelte's is opt-out).
 They both work wonderfully with vanilla CSS, if that's the way you want to go.
 But both of them—along with every other frontend framework—are still compatible with CSS modules, Tailwind, Sass, or whatever else you like to use.

 But most importantly: all the supposed problems with CSS—whether you actually consider them problems or not—are fully addressed by the built-in style handling.
 You don't need a mess of packages and configs nearly as much anywhere else, because scoped CSS solves just about every issue you could possibly imagine.

+Seriously; read through any list of reasons CSS is supposedly bad (it's not, but people who are bad at it like to say that).
+Just about any critique you could possibly have of CSS is solved by scoped styling, and multiple non-React frameworks just come with it already built in.

 ### Frameworks aren't as hard to learn anymore